Prince Bernhard of Lippe-Biesterfeld: 1930s: Relationship with Nazi Party

 Prince Bernhard was a member of the "Reiter-SS", a mounted unit of the SS, part of the National Socialist Motor Corps.
 Historian Flip Maarschalkerweerd discovered a NSDAP membership archive card that showed he had been a member of the NSDAP, also known as the Nazi Party from April 1933 to June 1934 and again from November 1934 until January 1937.
 His Nazi Party membership card was found in his belongings after his death.
-Bernhard denied being a paid or active member of the Nazi party throughout his life, although he did admit to being part of the movement as part of the Sturmabteilung; he falsely claimed it was needed for him to be member of this organization as a student at the university.
-This was not the case as when Hitler became Chancellor of Germany on January 30, 1933, there was an run on party membership among opportunists.
+Bernhard denied being a paid or active member of the Nazi party throughout his life, although he did admit to being part of the movement as part of the Sturmabteilung; he claimed it was needed for him to be member of this organization as a student at the university.
+This was not the case as when Hitler became Chancellor of Germany on January 30, 1933, there was a run on party membership among opportunists.
 Between January and April 1933 the number of members of the party grew from around 850,000 to more than 2.5 million.
 Due to its inability to manage the influx, the party implemented a membership halt on May 1, 1933, which was only removed in 1937.

-Bernhard claimed to have severed all ties to the ruling Nazi regime in 1937 when he married princess Juliana of the Netherlands.
+Bernhard stated to have severed all ties to the ruling Nazi regime in 1937 when he married princess Juliana of the Netherlands.
 In interviews he claimed his brother Aschwin was a real Nazi at the time, but that he was only Nazi on paper.

 Various members of his family and friends were aligned with the Nazis prior to the Second World War, and a number of them attended the royal wedding.
 Protocol demanded that the prospective Prince-Consort be invited to an audience with his head of state, who was Adolf Hitler.
-Hitler gave an account of the conversation that he had with Bernhard in his Tischgespräche (Table Conversations).
+Hitler gave an account of the conversation that he had with Bernhard in his TablecTalk.
 The book was a collection of monologues, remarks and speeches that Hitler gave during lunch or dinner to those he had invited.
 In those notes, Hitler is recorded to have said that Bernhard approached him, shortly after the start of the Nazi regime, with an offer of support to increase German influence in the Netherlands.

 When asked in an interview in 2004 why he changed sides and started fighting against his homeland Germany, Bernhard claimed that he did not believe that Hitler and his regime had no plans to invade the Netherlands.
 Once Germany attacked his new homeland of the Netherlands in 1940; Bernhard's feelings towards his birth country of Germany changed to antagonism, and he had no problems fighting against Germany for the rest of the war.

 The Dutch government's information bureau Rijksvoorlichtingsdienst (RVD) would later confirm in 2023, years after the death, that Bernhard was member of the NSDAP, and that the Koninklijk Huisarchief (Royal House Archive) does still have Bernhard's original party membership card in his file.